isomerpages/mas-moneysense/_buying-a-home/Costs of Borrowing: Flat Rate, Monthly Rest and Effective Interest Rate.md

 <p>However, you may not always want to choose the loan with the lowest EIR.
 For instance, if you intend to repay early, you may take a loan with a higher EIR, but without any early repayment penalty.</p>
-<h4>Deciding on a repayment plan</h4>
+<h4>Deciding on a Repayment Plan</h4>
-<p>Apart from the interest, you'll also need to consider your ability to
+<p>Apart from the interest, you will also need to consider your ability to
 meet the monthly repayment when choosing the loan tenure.</p>
-<p>Generally, a shorter loan tenure means less interest overall, but a higher
+<p>Generally, a shorter loan tenure means less interest overall but a higher
 monthly repayment (and vice versa).
 Are you able to keep up the payments for the entire loan period?</p>
 <p>To help you decide, ask your bank for a <strong>repayment schedule</strong>.